 When you think about addictive drugs, you are likely to picture illegal chemicals that people purchase in sketchy alleys.
 However, the reality is that some of the most common causes of drug abuse can be harmless looking pills that your doctor prescribes to you.
 Prescription drugs might be legal, but they can still be quite dangerous and addictive when used without your doctor’s instructions.
 Keep reading to learn more about what the most abused prescription drugs are and what you can do about a prescription pill abuse.

 The Most Abused Prescription Drugs in the US Are Opioids

 Opioids are a class of prescription drugs that doctors give patients to treat pain.
-Commonly opioids people abuse include drugs like Oxycontin, Percocet, Norco, codeine, morphine, and dilaudid.
+Common opioids people abuse include drugs like Oxycontin, Percocet, Norco, codeine, morphine, and dilaudid.
 These drugs can help reduce chronic pain.
 They can also help with other symptoms like reduced breathing rate, constipation, confusion, drowsiness, and lowered coordination.
 Overall, opioids are the most common type of prescription drug abuse because of how they interact with the brain.
 Just a few weeks of use can be enough for you to develop a dependency.
 Without regular opioid dosages, you can experience nausea, intense pain, and anxiety.
 Over time, opioids require higher dosages to get the same effects.

 Another frequently abused class of drugs is the anti-anxiety medications.
 Also called central nervous system depressants, doctors prescribe these for those dealing with depression, anxiety, and insomnia.
 Prescription and generic names for these types of drugs are Xanax, Valium, diazepam, Ambien, benzodiazepines, and alprazolam.
 In addition to providing the high sensation, they cause slurred speech, confusion, unsteady walking, and sleepiness.
 When not using the drug, people frequently become irritable and have trouble sleeping.